ChristosTzolas/Data-Mining/README.md

 **Task #2:**

 Build a neural network that will be trained on the labeled emails dataset to predict whether an email is spam or not.
 At first we handle the imbalanced data of the dataset.
-Since deep learning models do not understand text, we convert text into numerical representation using Word Embeddings.
+Since deep learning models do not understand text, we convert text into numerical representation.
+First we use the Tokenizer API from Tensorflow Keras, which splits sentences into words and encodes these into integers.
+After tokenization, we represent each sentence by sequences of numbers using texts_to_sequences() from tokenizer object.
+Then we pad our sequences so that each sequence will have same length.
+We build a sequential model with dense layer architecture and then define manually the f1, recall and precision metrics.
+After compiling and data fitting the model with our padded data we are ready for evaluating our model and making some predictions.